 The rest of the office work varies and might include several of these activities:

 So that’s a snapshot of a day in my life.
-It's full of adventure when I'm on the road, and beyond writing, I'm running a business at home.
-It's work - but it's work that I love.
+It's full of adventure when I'm on the road.
+At home I'm writing and running a business.
+It's work.
+Fortunately, it's work that I love.

-I can't pretend it's easy or glamorous.
-It's work - sometimes hard work.
-Still want to be a travel writer?
+I won't pretend it's easy or glamorous.
+And sometimes I work hard to meet deadlines.

-If the answer is yes, then you will definitely want to sign up for my weekly e-zine.
-I talk about all aspects of travel writing, with a big focus on selling your travel stories because that's the biggest challenge for most writers and it's the thing I'm very good at doing.
-I love to share my knowledge and other great information that comes across my desk.
+If you still want to be a travel writer after reading this then you will definitely want to sign up for my weekly e-zine.
+In it I cover all aspects of travel writing, with a big focus on selling your travel stories.
+That's the biggest challenge for most writers and it's something I'm very good at doing.

 A Year in the Life of a Travel Writer